 However, this strength has led to ups and downs in wins.
 Minnesota went 3-13 in 2011 despite leading the NFL in rush efficiency.
 The next season, they led the NFL again behind a monster season from Peterson, who made a remarkable return from knee surgery.
 The Vikings had 10-6 record that season.

 The Viking’s best season over this stretch came in 2009.
 They finished 12th in rush efficiency that season.
 The difference?
 A QB named Brett Farve came out of retirement to play for Minnesota.
 The Vikings finished 7th in yards gained per pass attempt.
 They went 12-4 and came within a late turnover against New Orleans of playing in the Super Bowl.

 The Niners started winning games when coach Jim Harbaugh became coach in 2011.
 However, they had their strengths before he arrived.
 Behind DE Justin Smith and LB Patrick Willis, San Francisco had an elite run defense.
 From 2007 through 2012, they never finished worse than 8th in yards allowed per carry.

 This run defense didn’t help them win much the first 4 seasons, as the Niners won only 26 games.
 The pass defense never finished better than 15th during this time.

 When Harbaugh arrived in 2011, San Francisco drafted LB Aldon Smith, a pass rush monster out of Missouri.
-They also signed CB Carlos Rogers, who had the first Pro Bowl season of his career in 2011.
+They also signed CB Carlos Rogers, who had his first Pro Bowl season in 2011.
 The Niners have finished 9th and 3rd in pass defense in 2011 and 2012 respectively.
 This resulted in 24 wins during these two seasons.

 How to evaluate NFL statistics